Map of State of New York – Cities, Geography, Counties & Stats (2024)

 New York State Map and Satelite View

-New York, located in the northeastern United States, is one of the original 13 colonies and the fourth-most populous state as of 2023, with a population of nearly 19.6 million.
+NY is one of the original 13 colonies and the fourth-most populous state as of 2024, with a population of nearly 19.6 million.

 The stateโ€™s geography is diverse, with urban centers like New York City in the southeast, the Adirondack and Catskill mountains upstate, and the Great Lakes region in the west.